10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 Today’s shopper is under pressure.
 Food prices are up significantly over the past few years, while wages haven’t kept pace.
 Even though grocery inflation is lower than restaurants, customers still feel squeezed, and they’re looking for value everywhere.

 At the same time, independents have a major advantage: trust.
 Customers know you, and that gives you permission to explain — not defend — your pricing.
-The takeaway is clear:
+As IGA CEO John Ross explains in his series on pricing, the takeaway is clear:

 👉 Transparency and communication are now competitive advantages.